Ping Identity Devops

 Under Kubernetes, however, each application that requires external access is associated with a service.
 A service is a fixed endpoint in the cluster that routes traffic to a given application.
 So, in this example, there are distinct service endpoints for PingFederate, PingDataConsole, and the other products.

-In this demo, these service endpoints are load balanced using the Nginx ingress controller.
+In this demo, these service endpoints are load balanced using the Traefik ingress controller.
 By adding entries to the /etc/hosts file, you can access them using typical URL entries.

 The Ping Identity Helm Getting Started page has instructions on getting your environment configured for using the Ping Helm charts.